 Need a temporary failover internet connection for your business?
 SimRush has got you covered.

 Use with existing WiFi networks

-You can plug your WiFi access points into the ethernet ports available on the SimRush Controller for seamless broadband and WiFi performance.
+You can plug in your WiFi access points into the ethernet ports available on the SimRush router for seamless broadband and WiFi performance.

 SimRush Guest WiFi